Invasion of South Kasai: Early operations

 When government troops arrived in Bakwanga, they released Lulua tribesmen from prison, while Lumbala and Omonombe organised the arrest of South Kasaian political figures.
 Lacking supplies and adequate transportation, ANC soldiers began requisitioning civilian vehicles and seizing food from the locals in preparation for an advance on Katanga.
 When David Odia, the South Kasai Minister of Public Works, protested, soldiers beat him and fatally injured him.
-Many Baluba first fled the scene in terror, but returned on 29 August with home-made shotguns to fight.
+Many Baluba first fled the scene in terror, but returned on 29 August with home-made shotguns to resist.
 Vastly outgunned, many Baluba were killed in the ensuing fighting.
 ANC soldiers then perpetrated a series of massacres against the local Baluba.
 One group of civilians sheltering at the St. Jean de Bakwa Church in Nyanguila were shot with machine guns.
 Both sides committed several atrocities, including the mutilation of corpses, rape, arson, and robbery.
 The small Tunisian ONUC detachment in Bakwanga were unable to contain the violence and were relegated to guarding a building where the city's European population had taken refuge.
+Red Cross Representative in the Congo G. C. Senn criticized the UN for its lack of more direct action, arguing that it was too afraid of upsetting political figures.
 International observers reported the deaths of hundreds of Baluba on 29 and 30 August.
-On 30 August Joseph Nkongolo, the Catholic Bishop of Luebo, was arrested by the ANC in Bakwanga on account of a Sûreté warrant.
+On 30 August Joseph Nkongolo, the Catholic Bishop of Luebo, was arrested by the ANC in Bakwanga on a Sûreté warrant.
 He was freed the following day after Mukenge intervened.
 Gerard Cravatte, the general manager of the Société minière du Bécéka, was detained for five days before being freed on the request of the Luxembourgish consul, as he was a citizen of Luxembourg.

 Following the death of Odia and the first clashes in Bakwanga, residents from surrounding villages sought refuge in the environs of the Bakwanga Hospital and the Saint-Jean-Baptiste de Bonzola Cathedral.
 On 31 August some Kalonjist militiamen hiding in a nearby Société minière du Bécéka building opened fire on an ANC column, killing three soldiers.
 When the Congolese troops began to search the area for the source of the firing, they discovered the sheltering locals and shot many of them.
-Wounded South Kasian soldiers were dragged out of the hospital and killed.
+Wounded South Kasaian soldiers were dragged out of the hospital and killed.
 The survivors fled to Kasengulu, a village 15 kilometres outside of Bakwanga, where many were killed by pursuing ANC forces.
 Around 3,000 civilians were ultimately killed in South Kasai.
 The violence of the advance caused an exodus of many thousands of Baluba who fled their homes to escape the fighting; more than 35,000 went to refugee camps in Élisabethville alone.
 The South Kasian government collapsed as most of its members fled into exile.